AitoDotAI/aito-python-tools/README.md

 ```

 ***NOTE:*** For database action, remember to set up your Aito instance credentials.

-The CLI supports tab completion using [argcomplete](https://argcomplete.readthedocs.io/en/latest/).
-More instructions can be found [here](docs/cli.md/#tab-completion)

 For addition guide of the CLI tool, see the [CLI documentations](docs/cli.md)